0xa08ab242/slack-theme-cli/slack4/README.md

 Then, the next day, it reverted again, this time the theming reverted because the setting had 'magically' changed from "never" to "once."
 As before, changing it back fixed it, and I still don't know what changed the setting.

 So, since this looks like it going to happen daily, I made a simple script to use a backup copy of local-settings.json and overwrite the one that keeps changing.
-Such a item feels too trivial to add to the repo at this time.
-My current suspicion is that the file is reverting as part of the 'update check and notification' processes.
-Between the hassle of the last slack update and the uselessly vague changelog for the available update, I have no appetite for more from them right now.
+Such a item feels too trivial to add to the repo at this time; the main reason for making the script was laziness as I attempt to trigger the processes that revert the file.

+I tested my suspicion that local-settings.json is reverting as part of the 'update check and notification' processes.
+Going to the Updates tab of the App Store, where an available update exists for Slack causes the file to revert.
+Between the hassle of the last slack update and the uselessly vague changelog for the available update, I have no appetite for more from them right now, so I will defer testing what happens when there is no availale Slack update to a later date - assuming that the next update does not cause more breakage.

 ## Credits